danintel/sawtooth-faq/glossary.rst

 Classical Consensus
     Uses an agreement or voting mechanism (vs. Nakamoto-style consensus) Dapps
-    Etherium Decentralized Applications.
+    Ethereum Decentralized Applications.
 These are written in Solidity and are supported by Sawtooth Seth Distributed Ledger
     See Blockchain
 DLT